-There are many reasons to try winter kayaking on the coast.
-For one thing, the water levels in rivers and streams are higher, which means you can paddle father upstream into the hidden creeks and forested waterways.
+There are many reasons to try winter kayaking on the Coast.
+For one thing, the water levels in rivers and streams are higher, which means you can paddle farther upstream into the hidden creeks and forested waterways.
+Plus, recreating in the fresh air while keeping physical distance from others on the water means increased COVID-19 safety.
+(Remember to wear your face covering from start to finish, including while picking up or returning rental equipment.)
 Fewer people means you can get up close to hawks, eagles, elk, river otters and other wildlife.
-And sometimes the coast is notably warmer than inland areas, especially during an inversion.
-What’s better than driving out of the metro area fog into the cheerful winter sunshine?
+And sometimes the Coast is notably warmer than inland areas, especially during an inversion.
+What’s better than driving out of the fog into the cheerful winter sunshine?

-If you’d prefer a guided start to wintertime kayaking, check in with the folks at Kayak Tillamook.
-Enjoy their wintertime special — Winter Hot Cider Tours, which run through March.
-Following a half hour of land instruction, the two-hour guided tours come with all needed gear as well as a thermos of hot apple cider for each boater.
-Rain or shine, it’s a wonderful way to explore the coast and enjoy the season!
+If you’d prefer a guided start to wintertime kayaking, check in with the folks at Kayak Tillamook, which is currently only offering private-group experiences.
+Following a half-hour of land instruction, the two-hour guided tours come with all needed gear as well as a thermos of hot apple cider for each boater.
+Rain or shine, it’s a wonderful way to explore the Coast and enjoy the season.